-I love squash, pumpkin, etc. and these butternut squash turnovers are one of my favorite things to make.
+I love squash and these butternut squash turnovers are one of my favorite things to make.
 I have made them for Christmas parties as finger foods and they have been super popular.
 Especially when served hot out of the oven with a sweet chili sauce dip.
+Once you try them, you will fall in love with them.
+As a matter of fact, try making the for a pot luck and see them fly off the platter.

 These turnovers are made with simple ingredients, but the spices and flavors are perfectly matched to provide a scrumptious snack.